lassejlv/action/README.md

 # Actionfile

 This is a fast and idiot proof command runner.
 Easy and freindly config language.
+Don't judge my code.
+I'm new to go and learning.
+It's getting better i promise.
+But for now i really like the result.

 Example.
 Create a `.actions` file